What is a Link Farm & How to Avoid Them?

 While one or two low quality links might not immediately trigger a penalty, it’s best to avoid them entirely.

-Associating with a backlink farm, even minimally, can still negatively impact your site’s reputation in the eyes of search engines.
+Associating with a backlink farm, even minimally, can still negatively impact your site’s reputation in the eyes of search engines and may still contribute to long-term penalties if link farming patterns are detected.

 Farzad Rashidi